samtietjen/mapped-system/README.md

 </div>

 ## Introduction
 Mapped System is meant to feel like a stylesheet-driven [Styled System](https://styled-system.com/).
 Quickly create dynamic style props that render React elements with consistent class names.
 It's great for building styling APIs within teams and environments that rely on external stylesheets.
+For deeper control be sure to check out [Mapped Components](packages/mapped-components).

 ## Installation